We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 For increased toughness, look for high-carbon steel (a small but important difference) or hardened steel.
 The latter is especially appropriate in hydraulic and hammer crimping tools because of its resilience to high pressure and repeated impact.

-Handheld crimping tools usually have plastic or rubber grips on the handles for added comfort.
+Handheld crimping pliers usually have plastic or rubber grips on the handles for added comfort.
 On cheap crimping tools, these can be quite thin and prone to splitting.
 Better-quality models frequently have thicker padding and better ergonomics, offering a more secure grip.

 Application